James Yeoburn: London Musical Theatre Orchestra

 On 28 June 2016, Yeoburn and United Theatrical launched the London Musical Theatre Orchestra; a professional orchestra dedicated the advancement of musical theatre for the benefit of the public with Yeoburn acting as the Organisations first Executive Director London Musical Theatre Orchestra is the world's first professional orchestra dedicated to Musical Theatre.

 In June 2016 Richard Rodgers and Oscar Hammerstein's State Fair and Alan Menken's A Christmas Carol were announced as the organisations first concerts.

 Three time Olivier Award winner Robert Lindsay and Carrie Hope Fletcher were announced to headline LMTO's production of A Christmas Carol on 25 November 2016.

-In February of 2017 it was announced that the organisation would present Jason Robert Brown's Broadway musical Honeymoon In Vegas, as a UK premiere, at the London Palladium.
+In February 2017 it was announced that the organisation would present Jason Robert Brown's Broadway musical Honeymoon In Vegas, as a UK premiere, at the London Palladium.
 The production would star Maxwell Caulfield, Samantha Barks, Arthur Darvill, Rosemary Ashe, Nicolas Colicos and Simon Lipkin.
 Ashe and Barks previously worked with the producer pair in 2011 on an award-winning celebratory concert for Dress Circle.